locationtech/udig-platform/docs/user/en/tasks/Edit Geometry Tool.rst

 -  Advanced Editing Mode can be used to reduce the amount of tool switching that is required.
 For example adding vertices can be performed with the Edit Geometry Tool in advanced mode.
--  Multiple Geometries can be added to the :doc:`EditBlackboard` and edited together.
+-  Multiple Geometries can be added to the :doc:`/concepts/Edit Blackboard` and edited together.

-   -  :kbd:`SHIFT` -click adds features to the :doc:`EditBlackboard`
+   -  :kbd:`SHIFT` -click adds features to the :doc:`/concepts/Edit Blackboard`
    -  :kbd:`ALT` -click adds/removes features

--  Esc (or Esc-Esc depending on the platform) clears :doc:`EditBlackboard`.
+-  Esc (or Esc-Esc depending on the platform) clears :doc:`/concepts/Edit Blackboard`.
 -  If two selected features share a vertex moving the vertex will move the vertex on both features.
--  Use :doc:`Snapping` to snap to existing features.
+-  Use :doc:`/reference/Snapping` to snap to existing features.
 -  A line can split by

    #.
 Selecting a line (select bc\_borders and select a line)